solygambas/react-native-shopping-app/README.md

 - handling sessions with AsyncStorage, setItem and getItem.

 ## Redux-Thunk and Firebase
-- using Redux-thunk as a middleware to have async code.
+- using Redux-thunk as a middleware to add async code.
 - using Firebase as a database for products and orders with fetch (POST, PATCH, DELETE).
-- handling authentication with Firebase(email and password).
+- handling authentication with Firebase (email and password).
 - showing a loading spinner with ActivityIndicator and useState while fetching data/trying to authenticate.
 - handling errors with try/catch blocks and throwing Alerts.
 - using getState from Redux-thunk to send http requests with a token.